FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/t_st_trustedCAs.md

 ## Import a trusted CA certificate

-A X509 certificate can be imported as a trusted CA in the form of a X509 DER or PEM encoded file. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> checks the certificate fingerprint before importing.
+A X509 certificate can be imported as a trusted CA in the form of a X509 DER or PEM encoded file. {{< SecureTransport/componentshortname  >}} checks the certificate fingerprint before importing.
 If a certificate with the same fingerprint already exists on the server, the new certificate won't be imported and a failure message will be logged in the Server Log.

 > **Note:**
 >